David Soares

-P. David Soares (born October 26, 1969 in Brava, Cape Verde) is the Albany County, New York District Attorney.
+P. David Soares (born October 26, 1969, in Brava, Cape Verde) is an American politician, attorney, and the former Albany County, New York District Attorney.
 He is a Democrat.

 Personal life

 Soares was the youngest of the six children of Lucas and Lidia Soares.
+He was raised in Pawtucket, Rhode Island.
+Soares and his wife Stacey live in Glenmont, New York, and have two young children.
+He has two children from a previous marriage.

 Law career

 Soares worked his way through Albany Law School as an intern for the Albany International Airport Authority, and later for the Albany County, New York District Attorney's office.
 He also worked with the Albany Law School AIDS law clinic for prisoners' legal services.
 Upon graduation, he was hired as an assistant district attorney by then-DA Sol Greenberg.

 Political career

 2004 election

 On November 2, 2004, Soares was elected as Albany County District Attorney.
 He defeated incumbent District Attorney Paul Clyne in a Democratic primary, and in the general election he defeated Clyne (Independence Party) and Roger J. Cusick (Republican).